rjd1922/FRLG-Plus/FAQ.md

 ### How do I get the other legendary beasts?
 Every time you enter the Hall of Fame, an uncaught legendary beast will begin to roam Kanto if there are no legendary beasts currently roaming.

-### Where do I get the event tickets so I can obtain Mew, Lugia and Ho-oh, Deoxys, and Latias and Latias?
+### Where do I get the event tickets so I can obtain Mew, Lugia and Ho-Oh, Deoxys, and Latias and Latias?
 <details>
   <summary>The Old Sea Map for Mew on Faraway Island:</summary>
   Become the Champion, then talk to Mr. Fuji in his home in Lavender Town.
 </details>

 <details>
-  <summary>The MysticTicket for Lugia and Ho-oh on Navel Rock:</summary>
+  <summary>The MysticTicket for Lugia and Ho-Oh on Navel Rock:</summary>
   Obtain the Extended Dex, then get the diploma for completing the Kanto Pokédex in Celadon Condomiums.
 </details>